Christopher-Stevers/Scribo/posts/2021-03-23-the-forest-bower.md

 \
 As he moved into the darkness, it seemed to him that his objective could be no more than a hundred paces off, but looks are deceptive.
 A half-kilometer later he reached a little wood.
 An intelligent man stopped advancing and child would have fled from the first he continued into the thorny woods and soon came to a magical sight. \
 \
 There sat upon a stump, a lady full of wisdom and strength seemingly conversing.
 A vision then seemed to veil his eyes and he stood in some courtyard furnished with living wood.
-Surrounding him were a group of somber creatures of human form but with a ethos beyond anything he had known.
+Surrounding him were a group of sombre creatures of human form but with a ethos beyond anything he had known.
 There faces spoke of the wisdom of years, yet possessed the innocence of children.
 With a slight expression of surprise one of them welcomed him, \
 \
   "May the stars greet you!
 I perceive you are  not of our kind--what brings you to this sad event?"\
    \